“The true mystery of the world is the visible …”

 As to the gag about acting, whoever did or didn’t say it, the idea — I believe I understand this correctly — is that, by lazy consensus if not serious analysis, we prefer to define artistic technique as its disappearance.1 Can you see it?
 Then it’s not technique.
 It’s the opposite.
 Perhaps worth noting is that the gag itself is acting: it sounds like something scripted — even rehearsed — prior to public utterance, prior to its being passed off as un-rehearsed.

 Traditionally the charm of trompe-l’œil has derived from its slightly disobedient — or teasing — quality of unseriousness.
 Bordering on the disreputable, it’s an art form that depends on our willingness to be fooled and, more importantly, on our taking pleasure in this as it occurs.
 If we’re to appreciate such works, they can’t con us completely; only almost.
 We delight in their pretense of dimensionality because that dimensionality is playful, rather than because it is virtual.
 This is no less true of, say, Borromini’s forced perspective in the Palazzo Spada than of Kurt Wenner’s amusing chalk drawings, in which chasms seem to open up in city sidewalks.
 Our response registers as a smile.
 We smile even at Hans Holbein’s spooky anamorphic skull in The Ambassadors.
-It may not be the greatest skull in the history of painting but it is the coolest one, disappearing and re-materializing, like a hologram, as our viewing angle shifts.
+It may not be the greatest skull in the history of painting (surely Lucas Cranach the Elder grabs first prize, as well as the next nine) but it is the coolest one, disappearing and re-materializing, like a hologram, as our viewing angle shifts.

 Or consider an old bromide about magic: knowing that a trick is a trick — that it isn’t really happening, nor could — is exactly what makes the trick persuasive.
 Similarly, any assertion that technique exists as a function of its absence, its vanishing, indeed tantalizes in the fluster of the moment.
 (Madam — yes, you in the fourth row … ) It’s a stunt.
 We know it’s a stunt.
 But like all casuistry the conceit both pleases and irks.
 Slippery as a principle, and at the same time giving the effect of one, it glibly evades our best attempts to understand why — both why it works and why it doesn’t.
 Suspension of disbelief, we feel, is somehow warranted by our inability to define or interpret that sneakiness — as if our ineptitude were at fault.
 Then again, Porphyry’s Rational Animal being somewhat less rational than promised, we often accord to mystery a higher status than to evidence.